 \section{Concluding Remarks}

 We have developed and validated a compact, superposition-based description of one-dimensional elastic lattices that makes their band topology visible and computable directly from amplitude–phase data.
-We recast intra-cell vibrations of the elastic lattice into normalized combinations of orthogonal eigenstates and tracked the corresponding complex coefficients across the Brillouin zone.
-In the lattice with time-independent stiffness, this led to a two-level (spinor) representation for diatomic chains in which the relative phase between the in-phase and out-of-phase modes is locked by inversion symmetry, yielding the expected quantization of the Zak phase to 0 or $\pi$.
-Extending the framework to triatomic cells showed how breaking inversion symmetry de-quantizes the individual band phases while preserving global constraints (e.g., band-sum invariants), clarifying which features are symmetry-protected and convention-dependent.
-Within this same static, two-level picture, we also operationalizes the geometry by casting norm-preserving transformations of the coefficient pair $(\hat{\alpha},\hat{\beta})$ as $\mathrm{SU}(2)$ rotations on the Bloch sphere, i.e., quantum-analogue gates in a classical lattice---with explicit examples such as a $y$-axis $\pi$-rotation that flips between $\ket{E_2}$ and $\ket{E_2}$ and $z$-axis phase inversions of balanced superpositions.
-This gate viewpoint supplies an explicit, basis-aware language for state manipulation (up to overall phase conventions) and reframes our Bloch-sphere trajectories as controllable rotations rather than merely descriptive curves, strengthening the link between classical lattice dynamics and qubit kinematics.
+By recasting intra-cell vibrations into normalized combinations of orthogonal eigenstates and tracking the corresponding complex coefficients across the Brillouin zone, we obtained a two-level (spinor) representation for diatomic chains in which the relative phase between the in-phase and out-of-phase modes is locked by inversion symmetry, yielding the expected quantization of the Zak phase to $0$ or $\pi$.
+Extending this framework to triatomic cells demonstrated how breaking inversion symmetry de-quantizes the individual band phases while preserving global band-sum constraints, clarifying which features are symmetry protected and which are gauge dependent.

+Within this static two-level setting, we further operationalized the geometry of the modal coefficients by interpreting norm-preserving transformations of $(\hat{\alpha},\hat{\beta})$ as $\mathrm{SU}(2)$ rotations on the Bloch sphere.
+This viewpoint connects classical lattice dynamics with qubit kinematics: phase-locked states correspond to meridian-tracing trajectories, while symmetry-enforced $\pi$-jumps appear as discrete azimuthal inversions.
+These gate-like interpretations provide a basis-aware language for state manipulation and recast the Bloch-sphere trajectories as controllable rotations rather than merely descriptive curves.